Spain's children run free again

 Video

-Lockdown measures in Spain have been eased to allow children outside for the first time in six weeks.

-Spain has had one of Europe's strictest lockdowns but the government hopes to ease measures further to let everyone exercise outside.

-Kate Walder, who lives in Madrid, filmed her family both during the lockdown and as they ventured out again after 42 days inside.
+Madrid resident Kate Walder filmed her family through the lockdown and as they emerged from 42 days inside.

 -